How to Answer the Medical School Secondary “Why Us?” Question

 2 | Don’t Repeat Mission Statements

-Explain how your own past experiences make you a great fit.
-When have you lived the program’s values?
-Why will you uniquely benefit from the program?
-How specifically can you contribute to the school?
-Have you been an active participant in some of the extracurriculars they offer?
-Are there physicians teaching at the school you’re excited to learn from and work with?
+Explain how your own past experiences make you a specific fit for this program.
+When have you lived by its values?
+Why will you uniquely benefit from what they offer?
+Have you been an active participant in extracurriculars they’re known for?
+Are there physicians on faculty you’re excited to learn from?

 4 | Continue Your Application Narrative